 The operation of the attitude adjustment plates is basic.
-The plate(s) is/are mounted with the actuator(s) on the transom of the boat.
-When the plate(s) is/are lowered, the water flow is redirected, creating an upward force at the boat's stern.
-When the stern rises, the bow will lower
+The plate is mounted with the actuator on the transom of the boat.
+When the plate is lowered, the water flow is redirected, creating an upward force at the boat's stern.
+When the stern rises, the bow will lower.